 - 16.1 New Parties may join the joint committee provided that the Executive and full Council of the joining Party (ies) and of all the Parties to these arrangements for the time being so resolve. - 16.2 Any of the Parties may cease to be a party to these arrangements following notice of cessation subsequent to a decision by the relevant Executive and full Council.
-A minimum of six months notice is required for any Party to leave the EKJAC and in any event, any notice of cessation can only be effective at the end of a municipal year.
-For the avoidance of doubt, where a Party wishes to withdraw from these arrangements but makes that decision and gives notice within six months of the end of the current municipal year, they may not withdraw from these arrangements until the conclusion of the subsequent municipal year. - 16.3 On any of the Parties ceasing to be a party to these arrangements, these arrangements shall continue unless the remaining parties determine that those arrangements shall terminate.
+A minimum of six months notice is required for any Party to leave the EKSC and in any event, any notice of cessation can only be effective when expiring on 31 March in any year.
+For the avoidance of doubt, where a Party wishes to withdraw from these arrangements but makes that decision and gives notice within six months expiring on 31 March, they may not withdraw from these arrangements until the 31 March in the subsequent year. - 16.3 On any of the Parties ceasing to be a party to these arrangements, these arrangements shall continue unless the remaining parties determine that those arrangements shall terminate.
 The benefits and burdens of such termination shall be agreed between the Parties and in default of such agreement shall be determined in accordance with 17.1. - 16.4 Termination of these arrangements may occur by agreement of all the Parties.

-17. Dispute Resolution
+17. Dispute_Resolution